yasenstar/EA/README.md

-# Enterprise Architectur - Learning & Practice
+# Enterprise Architecture - Learning & Practice

 Here is the collections of Xiaoqi's view on Enterprise and Business Architecture domain knowledge.